Waterfall project management methodology, phases, and guide

 Summary

-Project managers have many different types of project management methodologies to choose from.
+Project managers have many project management methodologies to choose from.
 There's Agile project management, Kanban project management, Scrum, and many more iterative processes that you can use.

 But what if your project requires a more linear approach?
-Waterfall methodology is a linear project management methodology that can help you and your team achieve your shared goals—one task or milestone at a time.
-By prioritizing tasks and dependencies, the waterfall method helps keep your project on track.
+Waterfall methodology is a linear project management methodology that can help you and your team achieve your shared goals, one task or milestone at a time.
+In this guide, you'll learn the phases of the waterfall model, how it compares to Agile, when to use it, and best practices for success.

 What is waterfall methodology?

-Unlike more flexible models, such as Agile, the waterfall methodology requires each project phase to be completed fully before the next phase begins, making it easier to align with fixed budgets, timelines, and requirements.
+Unlike more flexible models such as Agile, the waterfall methodology requires each project phase to be completed fully before the next phase begins.
+This makes it easier to align with fixed budgets, timelines, and requirements.

-By integrating comprehensive documentation and extensive upfront planning, waterfall methodology minimizes risk and tends to align well with traditional project management approaches that depend on detailed records and a clear, predetermined path to follow.
+By combining comprehensive documentation and extensive upfront planning, the waterfall methodology minimizes risk and aligns well with traditional project management approaches that depend on detailed records and a clear, predetermined path.

 For example, here's what a waterfall project might look like: